Winlock, Washington: Origin

 Winlock began as a Northern Pacific Railroad construction camp called Wheeler's Camp in c.
 1871.
 The railroad was then in the process of extending its line from Kalama to Tacoma, Washington.
 Dr. C. C. Pagett, an early resident, donated the land for the townsite.
 In 1873, he named it for General William Winlock Miller of Olympia, a man of some renown in the area.
 Miller had promised to give a school bell to the town if it were to be named after him.
 The town was incorporated on February 28, 1883.

 Early economy

 Lumbering was the initial economic driver.
 A number of sawmills were established beginning in the late 1800s.
 In the late 1920s there were four mills in operation, employing 350 men and producing over 30 million board feet of fir lumber annually.

 Agriculture developed in the early 1900s with the impetus on the raising of poultry and the production of eggs.
+A Finnish immigrant, Impi Erving, began as a poulterer in Winlock in the 1900s, out-earning her husband Jacob's farm and cattle business.
+Jacob installed a kerosene-powered incubator in a bedroom of their house and the family was producing 500,000 eggs annually in a few years.
+Jacob Irving later constructed a 40,000 egg capacity temperature-controlled incubator system in Winlock in the early 1920s.
+Business entrepreneur John Marcotte opened the Cowlitz Produce Company at Winlock's Leonard Building in 1913, selling eggs from local farmers.
+The business reached in sales by the 1920s.

-A branch of the Washington Cooperative Egg & Poultry Association located in the town constructed a large building in the north end of town, near the railroad tracks, around 1920.
-It housed grain storage bins and poultry processing facilities.
-The building remains standing today.
-Several hatcheries were located in the town.
+A branch of the Washington Cooperative Egg & Poultry Association (WCEPA) was opened in Winlock in 1920.
+The organization constructed and operated out of a large building in Winlock that remains in the present day at the north end of town near the railroad tracks.
+The facility housed grain storage bins and accommodated poultry processing.
+The WCEPA recorded 175 local farmers as part of its membership.
+Several other hatcheries were located in the town.
 More than 750,000 baby chicks were produced during the 1928 season.